Taman Midah MRT station

+The station is planned as a future interchange with the upcoming MRT Circle Line of the KVMRT project.

 Station Background

 Station Layout

 The station has a layout and design similar to that of most other elevated stations on the line (except the terminus and underground stations), with the platform level on the topmost floor, consisting of two sheltered side platforms along a double tracked line and a single concourse housing ticketing facilities between the ground level and the platform level.
 All levels are linked by lifts, stairways and escalators.

 Exits and entrances

 The station has two entrances, located on both sides of Federal Route 1 Jalan Cheras.
 Each entrance has separate feeder bus service line.
 Therefore, passengers are advised to ensure the correct entrance for the feeder bus line which they are going.

 Bus Services

 MRT Feeder Bus Services

 With the opening of the MRT Kajang Line, feeder buses also began operating linking the station with several housing and commercial areas around the Bandar Tun Razak, Bandar Sri Permaisuri, Taman Midah, Taman Sri Bahtera, Kampung Cheras Baru, Pandan, Ampang and Sri Nilam area.

 The feeder bus lines in this station are operating in each of the entrances.
 Therefore, passengers are advised to ensure the correct entrance for the feeder bus line which they are going.